Donald Trump Will ‘Seize Power’ As He Fails To Solve Coronavirus Crisis, Journalist Says

 — Josh Marshall (@joshtpm) March 12, 2020

-Sexton was not the first to express fear that Trump could use the coronavirus crisis to increase his own power, and possibly even as a rationale to cancel the November general election — a prediction made by Dr. Bandy X. Lee, they Yale University psychiatrist who has co-authored a book analyzing Trump’s psychological condition.
+Sexton was not the first to express fear that Trump could use the coronavirus crisis to increase his own power.
+Dr. Bandy X. Lee, a Yale University psychiatrist who has co-authored a book analyzing Trump’s psychological condition, believes the crisis could even be used as a rationale to cancel the November general election.

 Once deaths from the virus become “widespread,” Lee predicted, Trump would “blame them on Barack Obama, and people will believe him,” giving him license to take extreme measures, such as canceling elections or even imposing martial law.

-Including his claim of comprehensive testing at airports, Trump has made a series of false statements about the coronavirus outbreak, even saying on Wednesday that “nobody ever thought” that the coronavirus pandemic would be “a problem,” even though the World Health Organization has warned of last September that a disastrous global pandemic was inevitable.
+Including his claim of comprehensive testing at airports, Trump has made a series of statements about the coronavirus outbreak, saying on Wednesday that “nobody ever thought” that the coronavirus pandemic would be “a problem.”
+Last September, however, the World Health Organization warned that a disastrous global pandemic was inevitable.

-Trump has also on February 26 that there were only 15 cases in the country, when there were actually 60 at that time, and that the number would be “zero” in “a couple of days,” another clearly false claim.
+On February 26, Trump reportedly said that there were only 15 cases in the country when there were actually 60 at that time and that the number would be “zero” in “a couple of days.”
+As of Thursday morning, the number of cases in the United States topped 1,300, with 38 fatalities.

 “By putting dangerous myths above objective facts,” Trump has created a “disaster,” according to Washington Post opinion writer Brain Klaas, in an essay published Thursday.
 “The rapidly worsening coronavirus outbreak is President Trump’s Chernobyl.”